NFTMozaic/create-nft-app/docs/lesson-extra-2.md

 To test the integration, create simple components to upload images and metadata, then display the uploaded NFT using the returned IPFS URL.

-Here’s a minimal example to get you started:
+Here's a minimal example to get you started:

 `ImageUpload.tsx`